NicoleAsqui/ExerciseIOET/README.md

 # ACME project for IOET
-The goal of this exercise is to output a table containing pairs of employees and how often they have coincided in the office.

 ## Objetive
 The objective of this exercise is to show the paired names of employees who have coincided in their work hours and the frequency with which they have done so.